 Need something fun to do this weekend?
 While everyone can enjoy camping we do not always have the time to take an entire weekend away.
 So why not take up hiking?
 You could take a short few-hour hike or a longer overnight hike where you camp.
 Either way, use these top tips for which hiking trail you should take and then decide what things you could see along the way.
-You may think what is the difference when a hike is just a hike.
+You may think what is the difference when a hike is just a hike?
 In reality, there are many things to take into consideration.

 It is important to take the time to map out the one that is the best fit for you.
-By taking your time and selecting the trail that is your best fit then I guarantee that you have an enjoyable time.
-Whatever your skill level you will want to research the trail, sights, activities, and set your difficulty level.
+By taking your time and selecting the trail that is your best fit I guarantee that you have an enjoyable time.
+Whatever your skill level you will want to research the trail, sights, and activities, and set your difficulty level.
 Doing so will ensure that your hike is safe and fun!

 1. Hiking Trail Research

-Just like in camping the most critical thing to do is to research your hiking trail and being prepared.
+Just like in camping the most critical thing to do is to research your hiking trail and be prepared.
 You will want to conduct this research before you ever step foot on a trail.
 Quite possibly the worst thing that you could do is go onto a trail without any knowledge of where it leads, the difficulty, or the length of time it will take.
 By conducting proper research you will make sure that you have a safe and fun experience.
 There are many ways to research which hiking trails you should take and which are the best for you.
 Below are the top four methods of conducting your own research on which trail you should take

 - You could talk with friends and family